seqan/seqan3/doc/tutorial/sam_file/index.md

 ## Reading the CIGAR information into an actual alignment

 In SeqAn, the conversion from a CIGAR string to an alignment (two seqan3::aligned_sequence's) is done automatically for you.
-You can access it by accesing seqan3::sam_record::alignment from the record:
+You can access it by accessing seqan3::sam_record::alignment from the record:

 \snippet doc/tutorial/sam_file/sam_file_alignments_without_ref.cpp main